gamecreature/sticky_params/README.md

 end
 ```

-## Release 2.0
+## Release Notes 2.0

-Release 2.0 converts hashes to ActionController::Parameters.
+Release 2.0 uses ActionController::Parameters instead of hashes.
-This make using the of strong parameter permit construct possible.
+This enable the usage of the strong parameter permit construct.
+(In other words, sticky_params will work just like normal params)

 To get the 1.0 behaviour, you can add the following to your ApplicationController.